Virtual Reality Jury

 Other Juries

-International Competition Jury Awards
+International Competition Jury

-The jury for the International Competition award two prizes in this category: the International Competition Jury Award for Best Director and the International Competition Jury Award for Best Film.
+The International Competition Jury presents two awards in the International Competition section: the International Competition Jury Award for Best Film and the International Competition Jury Award for Best Director.
+The jury consists of distinguished film experts from abroad and the Czech Republic.

 Václav Havel Jury

-In the Right to Know category, the film that makes an exceptional contribution to the protection of human rights is selected to receive the Václav Havel Jury Award for the Best Film.
-The jury is composed of prominent human rights defenders and international representatives of the non-governmental sector or institutions.
+In the Right to Know section, the film that makes an exceptional contribution to the protection of human rights is selected to receive the Václav Havel Jury Award.
+The jury is composed of distinguished human rights defenders and representatives from the non-governmental sector or institutions.

 Czech Competition Jury